 - Book our free training for staff working with apprentices

 - Arrange a free interactive workshop for your apprentices

-- Find out more support services for and
+- Find out more support services for Young People and Adults

 Legal Island Training Resources for Your Staff

 Are you responsible for overseeing and managing the wellbeing of all employees in your organisation?

 Our mental health and wellbeing course is designed to provide a comprehensive overview of the area of mental health and wellbeing, ensuring all staff are aware of the importance of mental health and wellbeing in the workplace.
 This includes the benefits to staff and the organisation of maintaining good mental health.